Skip to content

 Configure the environment

 Before running the docker compose command, the docker-compose.yml file should be configured.
-By default, the docker-compose.yml file is using environment variables available in the file .env.sample.
+By default, the docker-compose.yml file is using environment variables available in the .env.sample file.

 You can either rename the file .env.sample in .env and put the expected values or just fill directly the docker-compose.yml with the values corresponding to your environment.